mouldybread/DisplayLauncher/README.md

 - **Smart home displays** - Change dashboards on demand
 - **Presentation systems** - Switch between apps during demos
 - **Projector control** - Manage content from any device on your network

+## Home Assistant Integration

+For complete Home Assistant setup and automation examples, see the [Home Assistant Integration Guide](./HomeAssistant.md).

 ## Features